-Ian Goodman is President and founder of The Goodman Group, Ltd. He has conducted research and consulted in energy regulation and economics for over 35 years.
-His practice has addressed a broad range of issues, including the evolving North American oil, gas and electric markets, utility system planning and operations, energy intensive industries, and the economic development and environmental impacts of various energy options.
-Mr. Goodman has a particular expertise in the planning and operations of energy systems, as well as interjurisdictional energy trade in North America.
+Ian Goodman is President and founder of The Goodman Group, Ltd. For over 40 years, he has conducted research and consulted in energy regulation and economics (related to conventional, unconventional and renewable energy, and energy efficiency).
+His practice has addressed a broad range of issues, including economic development and environmental impacts of large energy supply, infrastructure and transportation projects (including pipelines), North American and global oil, gas, coal and electricity markets, as well as regulation of natural gas and electricity.
+He also has expertise in the planning and operations of energy systems, as well as interjurisdictional energy trade in North America.

-He has provided expert evidence in over 45 regulatory, environmental assessment, and legal proceedings in various North American jurisdictions including California, New York, three New England states, Florida, Manitoba, Ontario, Quebec, as well as the Federal Energy Regulatory Commission (FERC) in the US and the National Energy Board (NEB) in Canada.
+He has provided expert evidence in over 50 regulatory, environmental assessment, and legal proceedings in various North American jurisdictions including California, Washington, Colorado, North Dakota, South Dakota, New York, New Jersey, three New England states, Florida, British Columbia, Manitoba, Ontario, Quebec and before the US Federal Energy Regulatory Commission (FERC) and the Canadian Energy Regulator (CER), and United States District Courts.
 He has also assisted counsel in those and other proceedings.
-His clients have included the energy sector companies (electric and gas utilities, marketers, project developers, and equipment providers), regulators, government, customer and environmental groups, and North American Native/First Nations organizations.
-Mr. Goodman is the author or co-author of over 55 publications and major reports relating to the energy industry.
-Ian Goodman co-authored an influential and widely publicized study on the employment impacts of the Keystone XL pipeline (“Pipe Dreams?
-Jobs Gained, Jobs Lost by the Construction of Keystone XL”).
+His clients comprise governments (including Indigenous and tribal authorities) and regulators, environmental, public interest and customer groups, start-ups and energy sector companies.
+Mr. Goodman is the author or co-author of over 60 publications and major reports relating to the energy industry.